dotnet/docs-maui/docs/user-interface/controls/shapes/rectangle.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/userinterface-shapes)

-The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.Shapes.Rectangle> class derives from the `Shape` class, and can be used to draw rectangles and squares.
-For information on the properties that the <xref:Microsoft.Maui.Controls.Shapes.Rectangle> class inherits from the `Shape` class, see [.NET MAUI Shapes](index.md).
+The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.Shapes.Rectangle> class derives from the <xref:Microsoft.Maui.Controls.Shapes.Shape> class, and can be used to draw rectangles and squares.
+For information on the properties that the <xref:Microsoft.Maui.Controls.Shapes.Rectangle> class inherits from the <xref:Microsoft.Maui.Controls.Shapes.Shape> class, see [.NET MAUI Shapes](index.md).

 <xref:Microsoft.Maui.Controls.Shapes.Rectangle> defines the following properties: